Expand upon a medical assistant diploma with phlebotomy certification to enhance your medical career

 Books and Supplies: $2,773

-Based on the number of Medical Assistant with Phlebotomy Certificate program graduates in the 2013-2014 award year (7/1/2013 – 6/30/2014) who registered for graduate placement services and secured employment in their field of study, and those who did not register and successfully obtained employment on their own.
+Based on the number of Medical Assisting with Phlebotomy graduates in the 2013-2014 award year (7/1/2013 – 6/30/2014) who registered for graduate placement services and secured employment in their field of study, and those who did not register and successfully obtained employment on their own.

 A written examination and practical (hands-on) externship are required to become a licensed phlebotomist in California.